philpennock/etc-vagrant/README.md

 things until it was just `all.sh` to test on each of a bunch of machines and pull back the configure/make report to a local directory.

-**Note**: both the scripts and the `Vagrantfile` assume that a command called `not_at_home` exists somewhere in `$PATH`.
-I use this script, which exits true when "not at home", to guard some proxy configuration matching in my `~/.ssh/config` and a few other places.
-I haven't yet made it optional; rip it out, or drop it in path as a symlink to your `true` binary.

 ## Top Directory